dougissi/counting-triangles/README.md

 But what does any of that have to do with triangles?
 I mean, the _trace_, really?

-_\[Update: if you're curious about counting more than just triangles, also check out my [next post](/2020/02/10/counting-polygons-in-node-graphs.html) on counting triangles, quadrilaterals, and pentagons\]_

 ## Why it works
 Let's consider a simple node graph
 ![Simple Node Graph](/assets/simple_node_graph.jpg)